Faculty and Staff

 Pavel Kapinos (Ph.D.
 University of Illinois) teaches classes in international finance, macroeconomics, and financial markets.
 His primary research interests lie in monetary economics.
 More specifically, he is interested in the theoretical and empirical aspects of the dynamic stochastic general equilibrium models that emphasize nominal rigidities.
 He is also an avid sports fan who follows international soccer and domestic football leagues.

-Martha Paas (Ph.D.
-Bryn Mawr) is a macroeconomist who teaches courses in economic history, the history of economic thought, and the economics of the arts.
-She has lectured and written widely on demography and economic change in early modern Europe , and has a new book forthcoming with Yale University Press on the Kipper und Wipper inflation of 1619-23.
-Martha has held several grants and fellowships, most recently a Senior Research Fulbright Fellowship at the University of Jena.
-She is the architect of the annual Carleton Seminar in Economics at Cambridge University, England , which she started in 1983.
+Martha Paas ( Ph.D.
+Bryn Mawr), Wadsworth A. Williams Professor of Economics, is a macroeconomist with special interests in European economic history and Health care economics.
+She has lectured and written widely on the economic history of early modern Germany and on income inequality and health care reform.
+Martha has a new book with Yale University Press: The Kipper and Wipper Inflation, 1619-23:An Economic History with Contemporary Broadsheets.
+She has held several grants and fellowships, most recently a Senior Research Fulbright Fellowship at the University of Erlandgen-Nuremberg.
+Martha is the architect of the annual Carleton Seminar in Economics held at Cambridge University, England, which she began in 1983.
+She has been a member of High Table at King’s College, Cambridge.

 Prathi Seneviratne (Johns Hopkins University) teaches international trade, international finance, and microeconomics.
 Her current research explores the impact of international competition on labor markets and human capital investment.
 She is particularly interested in the sources of rising inequality in developing countries that liberalized trade.
 In her spare time, she enjoys Argentine tango, ballroom dancing, yoga, and watching old British comedies on Netflix.